jes/notes/philosophy.md

 # Philosophy

+Feedback from Feroz: "have you been reading much philosophy to frame your thoughts?").

 ## Reality

 ### Many worlds

 Obviously the many worlds interpretation is the correct interpretation of quantum mechanics.
+(Feedback from Ruari: big claim, needs substantiating or dropping).

 But I don't even care about quantum mechanics, I'm more into a metaphysical version of many worlds.